dshanske/indieweb-post-kinds/readme.md

 ## Changelog ##
+	= Version 2.7.2 ( 2017-11-30 ) =
+		* Remove PHP Shim library as not maintained and only used to get two extra properties from Twitter
+		* Switch to Composer for quick updates to PHP-MF2 (inspired by similar move by Semantic Linkbacks )
-	= Version 2.7.1 ( 2017-11-25 ) =
+		* Additional bugfixes for issues introduced in 2.7.0 = Version 2.7.1 ( 2017-11-25 ) =
 		* Fix check-in markup
 		* Fix errors caused by transition to arrays in 2.7.0 by not calling for single values in output